Tricon Residential (NYSE:TCN) Issues FY 2022 Earnings Guidance

 Tricon Residential (NYSE:TCN – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $0.60-$0.64 for the period.
+The company provided earnings per share (EPS) guidance of $0.60-$0.64 for the period.
 The company issued revenue guidance of -.

-Tricon Residential (NYSE:TCN – Get Rating) last posted its quarterly earnings results on Tuesday, May 10th.
-The company reported $0.59 EPS for the quarter, topping analysts’ consensus estimates of $0.15 by $0.44.
-The business had revenue of $138.79 million for the quarter, compared to the consensus estimate of $138.60 million.
-As a group, sell-side analysts predict that Tricon Residential will post 0.61 earnings per share for the current fiscal year.
+TCN has been the subject of several recent research reports.
+Zacks Investment Research raised shares of Tricon Residential from a hold rating to a buy rating and set a $17.00 target price for the company in a report on Tuesday, March 8th.
+Morgan Stanley lowered their target price on Tricon Residential from $15.75 to $13.50 and set an equal weight rating on the stock in a research note on Friday, May 27th.
+TD Securities raised Tricon Residential from a hold rating to a buy rating and decreased their price target for the company from $18.00 to $17.00 in a report on Thursday, May 12th.
+BMO Capital Markets raised their price objective on shares of Tricon Residential from C$22.50 to C$23.00 in a research note on Thursday, April 14th.
+Finally, Royal Bank of Canada decreased their target price on shares of Tricon Residential from $18.00 to $17.00 and set an outperform rating for the company in a research note on Thursday, May 12th.
+One equities research analyst has rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+According to MarketBeat.com, the company currently has an average rating of Buy and an average target price of $17.88.

-A number of research firms recently commented on TCN.
-TD Securities upgraded Tricon Residential from a hold rating to a buy rating and reduced their price target for the stock from $18.00 to $17.00 in a report on Thursday, May 12th.
-BMO Capital Markets raised their price objective on shares of Tricon Residential from C$22.50 to C$23.00 in a research report on Thursday, April 14th.
-Raymond James cut their price objective on shares of Tricon Residential from C$18.50 to C$17.00 and set an outperform rating for the company in a research report on Wednesday, May 18th.
-Zacks Investment Research upgraded shares of Tricon Residential from a hold rating to a buy rating and set a $17.00 price objective for the company in a research report on Tuesday, March 8th.
-Finally, Royal Bank of Canada cut their price objective on shares of Tricon Residential from $18.00 to $17.00 and set an outperform rating for the company in a research report on Thursday, May 12th.
-One analyst has rated the stock with a hold rating and nine have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus price target of $17.88.
+The company also recently announced a quarterly dividend, which will be paid on Friday, July 15th.
+Shareholders of record on Thursday, June 30th will be issued a dividend of $0.058 per share.
+The ex-dividend date is Wednesday, June 29th.
+This represents a $0.23 dividend on an annualized basis and a dividend yield of 2.01%.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Vanguard Group Inc. grew its stake in shares of Tricon Residential by 531.0% during the first quarter.
-Vanguard Group Inc. now owns 10,500,305 shares of the company’s stock worth $166,746,000 after buying an additional 8,836,273 shares during the last quarter.
-Deutsche Bank AG bought a new stake in shares of Tricon Residential during the fourth quarter worth $86,110,000.
-The Manufacturers Life Insurance Company bought a new stake in shares of Tricon Residential during the fourth quarter worth $51,769,000.
-Mackenzie Financial Corp bought a new stake in shares of Tricon Residential during the first quarter worth $29,049,000.
-Finally, Millennium Management LLC bought a new stake in shares of Tricon Residential during the fourth quarter worth $20,137,000.
-Institutional investors and hedge funds own 49.96% of the company’s stock.
+Several institutional investors have recently made changes to their positions in TCN.
+Geode Capital Management LLC acquired a new stake in shares of Tricon Residential in the fourth quarter valued at approximately $2,090,000.
+Invesco Ltd. acquired a new stake in shares of Tricon Residential in the fourth quarter valued at approximately $2,684,000.
+Barclays PLC acquired a new stake in shares of Tricon Residential in the fourth quarter valued at approximately $496,000.
+Goldman Sachs Group Inc. acquired a new stake in shares of Tricon Residential in the fourth quarter valued at approximately $6,672,000.
+Finally, Alliancebernstein L.P. purchased a new position in Tricon Residential in the fourth quarter worth approximately $1,155,000.
+49.96% of the stock is owned by institutional investors and hedge funds.

 Tricon Residential Company Profile (Get Rating)